 Advanced projects in excavation and stabilization of ruins, archaeological surveys, laboratory analysis and preparation of reports.

-561A-561B.
-Archaeological Laboratory Methods (3-3) Two lectures and three hours of laboratory.
+561. Archaeological Laboratory Methods (3)

+Two lectures and three hours of laboratory.

-Prerequisite: Anthropology 560.
-Anthropology 561A is prerequisite to 561B.
-Semester I: Application of palynology, paleontology and technologies.
-Semester II: Practical applications of materials from 561A.
+Application of palynology, paleontology and technologies.
 Individual laboratory research project required.
+(Formerly numbered Anthropology 561A.)

-580. Anthropological Data Analysis (3) Two lectures and three hours of laboratory.
+580. Anthropological Data Analysis (3)

+Two lectures and three hours of laboratory.

-Prerequisites: Anthropology 101 or 102 and a statistics course (Psychology 270 or Sociology 201 recommended).
+Prerequisites: Anthropology 101 or 102 and a statistics course.
+Recommended: Psychology 270 or Sociology 201.
 Computer oriented data analysis class utilizing anthropological data sets.
-Special section of the SPSS computer workshop is required.
-582. Regional Anthropology (3) Study of ethnographic societies of a major geographical region of the world such as Africa, Prerequisite: Anthropology 102. the Arctic, East Asia, Europe, Latin America, the Middle East, North America, Oceania, or South Asia.
+Special section of the SPSSx computer workshop is required.
+582. Regional Anthropology (3) Prerequisite: Anthropology 102.

+Study of ethnographic societies of a major geographical region of the world such as Africa, the Arctic, East Asia, Europe, Latin America, the Middle East, North America, Oceania, or South Asia.
 See Class Schedule for specific content.
 May be repeated with new content.
 Maximum credit six units.

+Anthropology 4

-583. Topical Anthropology (3) Prerequisite: Anthropology 102.
+583. Topical Anthropology (3)

+Prerequisite: Anthropology 102.

 Study of a major subdiscipline such as applied anthropology, economic anthropology, political anthropology, psychological anthropology, social anthropology, cultural ecology, anthropological genetics, or environmental archaeology.
 See Class Schedule for specific content.
 May be repeated with new content.
 Maximum credit six units.
 GRADUATE COURSES 600.
 Seminar (3) An intensive study in advanced anthropology.
 See Class Schedule for specific content.
 Maximum credit six units applicable to a master's degree.
 601. Seminar in Physical Anthropology (3) Prerequisite: Twelve upper division units in anthropology.
 History and theory in physical anthropology stressing the significant literature on such topics as functional anatomy, human paleontology, population genetics, and primatology.
 602. Seminar in Archaeology (3) Prerequisite: Twelve upper division units in anthropology.
-History and theory in archaeological data collection, analysis, and interpretation.
-603. Seminar in Ethnology (3) Prerequisite: Twelve upper division units in anthropology.
-History and theory in ethnology stressing the significant literature on such topics as cross-cultural comparison, structural-functional analysis and description, personality and 604.
-Seminar in Linguistics (3) Prerequisite: Twelve upper division units in anthropology.
+History and theory in archaeological data collection, analysis, and interpretation 603.
+Seminar in Ethnology (3) Prerequisite: Twelve upper division units in anthropology.
+History and theory in ethnology stressing the significant literature on such topics as cross-cultural comparison, structural-functional analysis and description, personality and culture, and sociocultural change.
+604. Seminar in Linguistics (3) Prerequisite: Twelve upper division units in anthropology.
 History and theory of linguistics stressing the significant literature on such topics as cultural cognition, descriptive linguistics, lexicostatistics, and transformational analysis.
 620. Seminar in Regional Anthropology (3) Prerequisite: Twelve upper division units in anthropology.
 Study of a major world region such as Africa, the Arctic, East Asia, Europe, Latin America, the Middle East, North America, Oceania, or South Asia.
 Maximum credit six units applicable to a master's degree.
 May be repeated with new content.
 See Class Schedule for specific content.
 621. Seminar in Topical Anthropology (3) Prerequisite: Twelve upper division units in anthropology.
-Study of a major subdiscipline such as Political Anthropology, Economic Anthropology, Social Anthropology, Psychological Anthropology, Cultural Ecology, Applied Anthropology, Race and Variation, or Environmental Archaeology.
-Maximum credit six units applicable to a master's degree.
+Study of a major subdiscipline such as political anthropology, economic anthropology, social anthropology, psychological anthropology, cultural ecology, applied anthropology, race and variation, or environmental archaeology.
+Maximum credit six units applicable to a masters degree.
 May be repeated with new content.
-See Class Schedule for specific content.
-Prerequisite: Classified graduate standing.
+See Class Schedule for specific content 701.
+Seminar in Applied Anthropology (3) Prerequisite: Classified graduate standing.

 Applied research, social impact assessment, policy analysis, planning, teaching, and decision making.
-Practical knowledge gained by doing applied research in nonacademic 795.
-Internship in Anthropology (3-9) Cr/NC Prerequisites: Classified graduate standing and/or consent of staff.
-Students will be assigned to various government and private agencies in which anthropological theory can be applied.
+Practical knowledge gained by doing applied research in nonacademic settings.

+795. Internship in Anthropology (3-9) Cr/NC

+Prerequisites: Classified graduate standing and/or consent of staff Students will be assigned to various government and private agencies in which anthropological theory can be applied.
 Supervision will be shared by departmental graduate advisory committee and on-the-job supervisor.
-Maximum credit nine units; three units 797.
-Research (3) Cr/NC/SP Prerequisite: Advancement to candidacy.
+Maximum credit nine units; three units applicable to a master's degree.

+797. Research (3) Cr/NC/SP

+Prerequisite: Advancement to candidacy.